Akarys42/aegir/README.md

-# Smartconfig
+# Aegir

-Smartconfig is a library allowing you to add configuration options to your Python project without any additional work.
+Aegir is a library allowing you to add configuration options to your Python project without any additional work.

 # Usage